Advertiser Disclosure

 Here’s what you need to know.

-Both airlines have been working together since 2018, offering codeshare flights between the 2 carriers and their respective home countries, making this deal an extension of an already-established working relationship.
-This is notable as the partnership goes across alliance lines, as Garuda and JAL are part of SkyTeam and Oneworld, respectively.
+Both airlines have been working together since 2018, offering codeshare flights between the two, making this deal an extension of an already-established working relationship.
+This is notable as the partnership goes across alliance lines as Garuda and JAL are part of SkyTeam and JAL, respectively.

-Mitsuko Tottori, the president and group CEO of Japan Airlines said in the announcement, “We are confident that with this partnership, we will be able to deliver important benefits to our customers and to grow the business between Japan and Indonesia.
+Mitsuko Tottori, the President and Group CEO of Japan Airlines said, “We are confident that with this partnership, we will be able to deliver important benefits to our customers and to grow the business between Japan and Indonesia.
 We expect to launch this joint business relationship in the second quarter of 2025 to provide additional travel benefits for our mutual customers.”

-The popularity of travel between these 2 countries appears to be increasing.
+The popularity of travel between these two countries appears to be increasing.
 From the first half of 2023 to 2024, Indonesians visiting Japan surged 27%.

-However, this partnership may not be the best news for those traveling between the 2 countries.
+However, this partnership may not be the best news for those traveling between the two countries.

-In the U.S., we have antitrust laws to ensure airlines and other businesses remain competitive to keep prices down.
-Earlier this year, a proposed merger between Spirit Airlines and JetBlue was nixed to avoid a lack of competition in the space.
+In America, we have antitrust laws to ensure airlines and other businesses remain competitive to keep prices down.
+Earlier this year, a proposed merger of Spirit Airlines and JetBlue was nixed to avoid a lack of competition in the space.

-In this case, Japan’s Ministry of Land, Infrastructure, Transport, and Tourism for Anti-Trust Immunity approved this working partnership.
-Over time, competition could be pushed out on these routes.
-In turn, this could create a monopoly and higher prices for consumers to fly within and between the 2 countries.
+In this case, Japan’s Ministry of Land, Infrastructure, Transport and Tourism for Anti-Trust Immunity approved this working partnership.
+Over time, competition could be pushed out on these routes and in turn, create a monopoly and higher prices for consumers to fly within and between the two countries.

 Final Thoughts